mauroservienti/milestone.github.io/_posts/2019-03-06-viewmodel-composition-show-me-the-code.md

 - Services ViewModel Composition
 ---

-The ViewModel Composition discovery journey is nicely progressing, so far we the following topics were discussed:
+The ViewModel Composition discovery journey is progressing nicely, so far we've discussed:

-* What kind of problem is Services ViewModel Composition designed to solve in [What is Services ViewModel Composition, again?](https://milestone.topics.it/2019/02/06/what-is-services-viewmodel-composition-again.html)
+* What problem is Services ViewModel Composition designed to solve in [What is Services ViewModel Composition, again?](https://milestone.topics.it/2019/02/06/what-is-services-viewmodel-composition-again.html)
 * How is Single Item Composition designed in [The Services ViewModel Composition maze](https://milestone.topics.it/2019/02/20/viewmodel-composition-maze.html)
 * How is ViewModels Lists Composition designed in [Into the darkness of ViewModels Lists Composition](https://milestone.topics.it/2019/02/28/into-the-darkness-of-viewmodel-lists-composition.html)